 Register Now.
 Seats are limited.

-Research and Scholarship Conference (RASC) 2026 – Keynote Announcement & Schedule of Events!
+Research and Scholarship Conference (RASC) 2026 Is Tomorrow!

-At 5 p.m., the arena will host this year’s keynote event, a faculty panel titled “Helene’s Lessons: Interdisciplinary Research by WCU Faculty.”
-Moderated by associate provost of academic affairs Carmen Huffman, the panel will feature five WCU professors: Katie Schneider and Diane Styers of geosciences and natural Resources, Andy Hansen and Sarah Jackson of criminology and criminal justice and Chase Harless of social work.
+This year’s keynote event is a faculty panel titled “Helene’s Lessons: Interdisciplinary Research By WCU Faculty.”
+Moderated by Associate Provost of Academic Affairs Carmen Huffman, the panel will feature five WCU professors: Katie Schneider and Diane Styers of Geosciences and Natural Resources, Andy Hansen and Sarah Jackson of Criminology and Criminal Justice, and Chase Harless of Social Work.
+Their discussion will cover a broad range of post‑Helene research, including flood mapping, law enforcement practices, community response, and the storm’s long-term mental health effects on families in Western North Carolina.

 ResearchCAT Magazine: Volume II